 As noted earlier, the District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-As of June 30, 2020, the governmental funds (as presented on the balance sheet on page 16) had a combined fund balance of \$2,346,349 representing an increase of \$247,377.
-This increase was due to cost saving measures implemented by staff to plan for long term capital projects.
+As of June 30, 2022, the governmental funds had a combined fund balance of \$6,877,542 representing an increase of \$4,170,096.
+This increase was due to the Library refunding and issuing a new General Obligation Bond in the current fiscal year.